 After the trail crosses a dry gully, it begins to approach the edge of the forest and the wide gravel bed of the Eel River.
 Perhaps because this part of the grove gets more light, the trees get a lot bigger here, the woods open up, and the groundcover disappears.
 There seems to be an unusual amount of fallen branches and other debris on the ground.

-© 2007-11 David Baselt
+© 2007, 2011, 2016, 2021 David Baselt